What Are Some Reasons NOT To Travel With Kids? Pitfalls Of Family Travel

 However, it’s about creating a balanced itinerary.

-If you participate in high-engaging activities together your kids will love traveling with you and will be more inclined to embrace those quieter more restful experiences like cafe bumming and reading books on the beach.
+If you participate in highly engaging activities together, your kids will love traveling with you and will be more inclined to embrace those quieter more restful experiences like cafe bumming and reading books on the beach.

 2. Traveling with kids is too expensive

-Go through your expenses (I did last week and was horrified at all the areas we were wasting money on things that don’t matter) cut them out and then put that money into your savings account for travel.
+Go through your expenses and cut out things that you don’t need, and then put that money into your savings account for travel.

 • Choose smart and prepare well.